IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 	-> done

 20. Define a route that always routes all Firefox users to Home/Index regardless of the URL. -> done

+21. Define a route that maps the request /test to Customer/Index using attribute routing.